kentlouisetonino/bus-calculator/README.md

 ## Description
 > - A CLI computer program that will allow you to compute the Bus last trip empty
     seats based on the given total number of seats and passengers.
-Refer to the example below.
 The main technology stack are C++, GNU C++ Compiler (G++), Snapcraft, and GNU/Linux.

 <br />